Skip to content

 The easiest and most straightforward ideas to start participating in SciComm yourself are:

-• Being active on social media (e.g., on X)
+• Being active on social media (see below)

 • Creating video abstracts for your paper and starting a Youtube channel